HasanMajdi/Unit3-HasanMajdi/README.md

 As One of the requirements for the Application (Criteria 2 "system is secured and only accessible by specific members.")
 We are going to create system that allows only specific members to have access to the inventory, (People who are members of the OEd Team). and for that, I have created to two methods with different levels of security.

 **Method_1**
-Having the Password and User name stored in the code:
+Having the Password and User name stored in variables the code it self:
 ```.py
 user = "Lydia"
 password = "12345678"

 ```
-Then having a Checking function that would check wheather the username and the password enterd by the user is the same as the ones stored in the variables.
+Then having a Checking function that would check wheather the username and the password enterd by the user is the same as the ones stored in the variables or not, if not, the borders of both the USERNAME and the PASSWORD would change to red to show that the information entered was not correct.

 ```.py